nhudinh2103/react-native-barcode-scanner-google/IOS.md

 # IOS WIP
+Porperty 'onBarcodeRead' is supported (only).

-Currently it's only exposition CameraViewController from
+The project started as an exposition CameraViewController from
 <https://github.com/googlesamples/ios-vision/tree/master/BarcodeDetectorDemo>

 ## RUN